movabletype/mt-plugin-imt/README.txt

 * Android phones
 * Google Nexus One

 The plugin does not enable a mobile interface for Apple iPad.
 If however, you want to use the iMT interface for iPad, you will need to add this configuration setting to mt-config.cgi:

     iMTForiPad 1

-This plugin has been released under the terms of the GNU Public License, version 2.0.
+## Installation

+1. Move the iMT plugin directory to the MT `plugins` directory.
+2. Move the iMT mt-static directory to the `mt-static/plugins` directory.

+Should look like this when installed:

+    $MT_HOME/
+        plugins/
+            iMT/
+                (plugin files here)
+        mt-static/
+            plugins/
+                iMT/
+                    (plugin static files here)

+## Support

+This plugin is not an official Six Apart release, and as such support from Six Apart for this plugin is not available.